 Familial Mediterranean feverFamilial paroxysmal polyserositis; Periodic peritonitis; Recurrent polyserositis; Benign paroxysmal peritonitis; Periodic disease; Periodic fever; FMF

-Familial Mediterranean fever is a disorder passed down through families (inherited), which involves repeated fevers and inflammation that often affects the lining of the abdomen, chest, or joints.
+Familial Mediterranean fever (FMF) is a rare disorder passed down through families (inherited).
+It involves repeated fevers and inflammation that often affects the lining of the abdomen, chest, or joints.

-Familial Mediterranean fever is most often caused by a mutation in the MEFV gene.
+FMF is most often caused by a mutation in a gene named MEFV .
 This gene creates proteins involved in inflammation.

 - Abdominal pain

 - Chest pain that is sharp and gets worse when taking a breath

 - Skin sores (lesions) that are red and swollen and range from 5 to 20 cm in diameter

 If genetic testing shows that you have the MEFV gene mutation and your symptoms match the typical pattern, the diagnosis is nearly certain.
 Laboratory tests or x-rays can rule out other possible diseases to help make the diagnosis.

 X-rays are a type of electromagnetic radiation, just like visible light.
 An x-ray machine sends individual x-ray particles through the body.
 The im...